luizbgomide/EclipsePhase2e-ptbr/src/03/05-pools.md

 ## Using Pools

 You may spend points from your pools to affect the tests you make; choose one of the following options.
 Each pool may only be used for tests that use their linked skills or aptitudes (i.e., a Vigor point can be used on a skill test or aptitude check linked to REF or SOM).
 Flex may be used on _any_ tests.
-Unless otherwise noted, only 1 pool point may be spent per test.

 - **Before Roll:** Ignore all modifiers to the test.
 - **Before Roll:** Add +20 to the test’s target number.